danielharrell/open-eyes-lect-2017-18/Open.md

 besides "representation".
 Such as "perception", "impression", "image", "idea".
 Or in another direction:
-"opinion", "claim", "account". *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
+"opinion", "claim", "account". *To need* such words is a sign that our openness is not enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
-Knowledge, at least, of the self that encloses us in openness, and has the words it needs to make sense of this predicament, (gives us the words we need to make sense of this predicament, of which perhaps the word "self" itself is the most important.) whether we call it the self-knowledge of Socratic ignorance;
+Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament, including the word "self" itself.
+And while philosophical discernment has tread more than one path to knowledge in this sense, every such path seems to end in a *recognition* of the self that can neither be relinquished nor renounced.
-or the self-certainty of Cartesian doubt.
+The self that can never be escaped, to embrace, since it can never be escaped,

+And since the self, in this sense, can never be relinquished, or renounced, it is recognition, or even reconciliation, what is left for philosophical discernment but reconciliation, or recognition.
+Then move on to examples of In one arrangement of words, we might call this predicament the self-knowledge of Socratic ignorance.
+Or in another, the self-certainty of Cartesian doubt.
+The transcendental self of Kantian Critique. uAnd with such words come different ways for philosophical discernment to reconcile us Use escape and embrace since Wolff quote uses cage. whether we call it the self-knowledge of Socratic ignorance; or the self-certainty of Cartesian doubt.
 The transcendental self of Kantian critique.
 Or the absolute self of Hegelian dialectic.
 All of these would involve the same recognition that the self must be embraced, since it can never be escaped.
 (Borrow language of self-transcendence from above, before moving on to Wolff quote.)

 - A self to be embraced when it cannot be transcended.